 An introduction to the forms, vocabulary, and grammatical usage of the Koine Greek, designed to give the student the tools necessary for translation and analysis of the Greek New Testament.

-GREK 2322 Greek Grammar Prerequisite(s): GREK 2312
+GREK 2322 Greek Grammar

 A continuation of GREK 2312.
 An introduction to additional forms, vocabulary, and grammatical usage of Koine Greek designed to give the student the skills necessary for translation and analysis of the Greek New Testament.